hbctraining/versioning_data_scripts/02_GitKraken.md

 <img src="img/2.new-post_serial_commit_changes.png" width="700" align="center">

 There may be times, however, when we wish to ensure that we save a coordinated set of changes.
-For example, if we want to make coordinated changes to multiple files it makes sense to make the changes and then stage (add) and commit all together (atomic commit).
+For example, if we want to make coordinated changes to multiple files it makes sense to make the changes and then stage (add) and commit all together (**atomic commit**).

-Let's say we want to update the code in the `scriplets.R` file to the following wherein we are referring to that `util_functions.R` that we left behind in the original folder we had downloaded.
+Let's say we want to update the code in the `scriplets.R` file to the following wherein we want to use the `util_functions.R` in the code.
+Remember that the `util_functions.R` is the Rscript file we left behind in the folder we had downloaded.

 1. Let's update the `scriplets.R` file with the following information and save it: